 physical being--and she believes that if she fixes all her (imagined)

-also invest in body ornamentation like tattoos, piercings, jeweled
+in body ornamentation like tattoos, piercings, jeweled implants,

-implants, etc., that temporarily ease her self-hatred and dysphoria.
+etc., that temporarily ease her self-hatred and dysphoria.
+An endorphin

-An endorphin rush is triggered by these painful procedures, which
+rush is triggered by these painful procedures, which is part of

-is part of their appeal--very much like self-cutting, burning or
+their appeal--very much like self-cutting, burning or pulling out

 temporarily ameliorates emotional distress.